Where to Taste Balsamic Vinegar in Bologna | Local Tastings & Shops

 What food goes best with traditional balsamic vinegar?

 Traditional Balsamic Vinegar DOP is best used sparingly as a finishing condiment, never cooked.
-Classic pairings include a few drops over aged Parmigiano Reggiano, fresh strawberries, vanilla ice cream, grilled meats, and risotto.
+Classic pairings include a few drops over aged Parmigiano Reggiano, fresh strawberries, vanilla ice cream, and grilled meats.
 Because of its complexity and concentration, a little goes a very long way.
 Balsamic Vinegar of Modena IGP is more versatile and works well in salad dressings, marinades, and reductions.

 How do you taste balsamic vinegar properly?